 The Nutcracker Battles the King of Mice

 As the clock strikes midnight, Marie sees Drosselmeyer perched atop the clock in place of the owl.
 Suddenly, mice fill the room and the Christmas tree grows to dizzying heights.
 The Nutcracker also grows to life-size.
-Clara finds herself in the midst of a battle between an army of Gingerbread man soldiers and the mice, led by the fierce Mouse King.
+Marie finds herself in the midst of a battle between an army of Gingerbread man soldiers and the mice, led by the fierce Mouse King.
 The mice begin to eat the gingerbread soldiers.

-The Nutcracker appears to lead the gingerbread soldiers, joined by tin soldiers and dolls who doctor the wounded.
-The Mouse King corners the Nutcracker and battles him one-on-one.
-The Nutcracker seems to be no match for the Mouse King.
+Nutcracker appears to lead the gingerbread soldiers, joined by tin soldiers and dolls who doctor the wounded.
+Mouse King corners the Nutcracker and battles him one-on-one.
+Nutcracker seems to be no match for the Mouse King.
 The Nutcracker and his army can go on no longer and are captured by the mice and their King.
 As the Mouse King advances on the still-wounded Nutcracker, Marie throws her slipper at him, distracting him long enough for the Nutcracker to stab him.

 The Mouse King drops to the floor and the mice run away, carrying off their leader’s lifeless body.